 towards more independence (gradually reduce the time you stay, or stay

 away a bit longer, then praise her at any progress)

 and you will make it through this phase

-without much trouble but ... with new lessons learned.
+without much trouble but with important new lessons learned.

 Teething can still be quite painful, especially when molars are cutting